Hamada Type pistol: History

-The Hamada pistol does not carry the tradition naming of Type 1 (一式, Isshiki) for Japanese calendar year 2601 similar as the Type 94 Nambu pistol or Type 26 revolver despite being officially adopted.
-The majority of Hamada pistols were sent with the Imperial Japanese Army to China with a few units transferred to the South Pacific.
+The Hamada pistols do not follow the traditional 'Type (year of adoption)' naming system based on the Japanese calendar, similar to the Type 94 Nambu pistol or Type 26 revolver despite being officially adopted.
+The majority of Hamada pistols were sent to Imperial Japanese Army units in China.
 All production records were destroyed during World War II by bombing raids on Japan.
-It is estimated that between 4,500 and 5,000 pistols were manufactured before production ended in February 1944.
+It is estimated that between 4,500 and 5,000 Type I pistols were manufactured before production ended in February 1944.
+Only 27 Type Is are documented to exist in the United States, and they are all between serial numbers 2214 and 2959.
+They were likely issued to units stationed in China that were transferred to the South Pacific, where they were captured by American troops.